 About the Author

 Dr. Durga Devarakonda is a restorative and emergency dentist in Carrollton, TX.
 She obtained her Doctor of Dental Medicine degree from Tufts University School of Dental Medicine nearly a decade ago.
-Her practice, DD Family Dentistry, offers same-day emergency appointments, so don’t be afraid to contact them if you knock out a tooth.
+Her practice, DD Family Dentistry of Carrollton, offers same-day emergency appointments, so don’t be afraid to contact them if you knock out a tooth.

 No comments yet.